Frequently Asked Questions

 Kristen specializes in working with the LGBTQ+ community, kink-aware issues (fetishes), premature ejaculation, erectile dysfunction, low libido, and more.
 Please see Specialties for a complete list of topics that are within Kristen’s scope.

 Can I use insurance to pay for my therapy sessions?

 Unfortunately, Kristen does not accept medical insurance.
 All fees are due at the time of service.
 Many people do not wish to disclose their sexual issues to their insurance provider.
 Additionally, insurance companies typically do not cover sexually related diagnoses.
 If you choose to submit a claim to your insurance, Kristen can provide you documentation of all attended sessions and fees paid.

 No. Only a medical doctor can prescribe medications.
 However, Kristen is able to make a referral to an appropriate doctor if you want/need medications.

 All sessions with Kristen Lilla are confidential unless written permission is given to the therapist to discuss an issue with someone else (such as a medical doctor).
 Please note, that certain laws require a therapist to break confidentiality, such as child sexual abuse or threats of suicide/homicide.

 I’m interested in a career in sexuality.
 How can I learn more?

-Kristen Lilla organizes the Nebraska AASECT Chapter.
-If you’d like to get involved, or learn more about a career in sex therapy or sex education, please contact Kristen directly.
-She would be happy to let you know when the next Nebraska meeting will be taking place.
-You can also check out assect.org to learn more about a career in sexuality.
+If you’d like to get involved or do supervision to become an AASECT Certified Sex Therapist or AASECT Certified Sexuality Educator, please contact Kristen directly.
+She would be happy to discuss supervision opportunities with her.
+You can also check out aasect.org to learn more about a career in sexuality.